 A Level Curriculum

 The course aims to promote an enquiring, critical and empathetic approach to the study of belief systems.
-It is therefore equally appropriate to those taking predominantly science focussed subjects as those with a Humanities or wider Arts portfolio.
+It is therefore equally appropriate to those taking predominantly science-focused subjects as those with a Humanities or wider Arts portfolio.

-We follow the Eduqas course which is comprised of 3 components – The Philosophy of Religion, Ethics and the Study of Islam.
+We follow the Eduqas course which is comprised of three components – The Philosophy of Religion, Ethics and the Study of Islam.
 It is entirely examined with no coursework.

-In the Philosophy of Religion students look at 3 themes – the Existence of God, Challenges to Religious belief and Religious Experience.
+- In the Philosophy of Religion students look at three themes: the Existence of God, Challenges to Religious belief and Religious Experience

-In Ethics pupils look at Ethical thought, Deontological ethics and Teleological ethics, including the application of theories to contemporary issues.
+- In Ethics students look at: Ethical thought, Deontological ethics and Teleological ethics, including the application of theories to contemporary issues

-In Islam pupils look at the key religious figures and texts, the concept of Allah and religious practices that shape identity.
+- In Islam students look at: key religious figures and texts, the concept of Allah and religious practices that shape identity.

-In Ethics pupils build upon religious thought and deontological ethics as well as introducing determinism and free will.
+- In Ethics students build upon religious thought and deontological ethics as well as introducing determinism and free will

-In Islam pupils build upon their knowledge of religious figures and texts alongside religious practices that shape identity as well as introducing Islamic attitudes to politics, the State and the West.
+- In Islam students build upon their knowledge of religious figures and texts alongside religious practices that shape identity as well as introducing Islamic attitudes to politics, the State and the West.

 Co-curricular, Enrichment, Extension and Support